giserh/docker-mapproxy/README.md

 Dockerfile and Docker Compose files here work with the proxy described in my github repository Wildsong/proxy.

+## Locale

+Near the end of the Dockerfile, I have a line that pulls the datum file for **North America**.
+If you want to use this image and live somewhere else, tell me and I will add it for you.
+Send a pull request or an email or open an issue.

 ## Build

 You can build locally but Github Actions will build and push an image to Docker Hub.
 Skip ahead.